-For horsepower in past and present vehicles, there's no question it plays a massive role in overall performance.
-While this is true, it's crucial to remember this isn't the only factor that impacts the performance of a vehicle.
-And today, there is a wide variety of techniques manufacturers use to extract more power out of engines in all types of body sizes.
-Small vehicles don't necessarily mean low levels of horsepower, these days.
-And the introduction of more electric motors in vehicles could also change the way horsepower is considered.
+For horsepower in past and present vehicles, there is no question it plays a massive role in overall performance.
+Acknowledging this, it is crucial to remember this is not the only factor that impacts a vehicle's performance.
+And today, there is a wide variety of techniques manufacturers use to extract more power out of engines in all types of body sizes, from coupe to large SUVs and pick-up trucks.

 Small vehicles do not necessarily mean low levels of horsepower, and the introduction of more electric motors in vehicles could also change the way horsepower is considered.
 Do not be shy to explore used cars too.
 The average used car in the United States is eleven years old, and even with the older models at a lower price, you can find a 300-horsepower engine.